-In December 2014, Jugopetrol AD moved into a new head quarter building in Podgorica.
+In December 2014.
+Jugopetrol AD moved into a new head quarter building in Podgorica.
 The building is located near the city downtown, on the watersides of Morača river.
-It was built by local construction company "Neksan", as one of the two adjacent buildings, with other building being occupied by "Universal Capital Bank".
+It was built by local construction company "Neksan", as one of the two adjacent buildings, with other building being occupied by "Universal Capital Bank" and "Ernst & Young Montenegro".
 The building has ground floor, 4 floors, 1 underground floor and an underground garage.
-Jugopetrol AD owns floors 2, 3 and 4.
+Jugopetrol AD owns floors 2, 3 and 4, and part of garage.

-Net area of the floors is approximately 410 m^2 , so total area owned by Jugopetrol AD amounts to approximately 1.230 m^2 .
+Net area of the floors is approximately 410 m2, so total area owned by Jugopetrol AD amounts to approximately 1.230 m2.